JRRS1982/TechTests/gilded-rose/README.md

 ## Installation

 1. `npm install` - install packages
-1. `npm start` - startup program with concurrently to watch and compile changes that happen in the src directory.
+1. `npm start` - startup program with concurrently to compile ts into a build directory and watch for changes that happen in the src directory and recompile.
 1. `npm test` - run test suite

 ## Learning